BLUE HORIZON, BOOK 4

 “I was on the bridge at the helm.”

 Tarjon grinned and spread out his arms.
-“Merlin, you knew you were in the company of pirates.
-As with all those considered pirates, I was keeping a low profile with guests on board.”
+“Merle, you knew you were in the company of pirates.
+As with all those considered pirates, I was keeping a low profile while guests were on board.”

 Merlin nodded.
 He remembered hearing something similar from Tristan’s daughter, Laura Jazz, after she’d been rescued from the destruction of Natasha’s great vessel.

 “Well, that’s in the past now,” he replied.
 “I may not have exactly been close friends with your former captain, but she did help us twice when we needed it.
 I’m sorry she was lost.”

 Merlin nodded and then he brightened up.
 “Speaking of pirates, the reason I called is to thank you properly for the defense you provided for my flagship.
 Captain Nichols told me all about your heroics.
 I appreciate what you did.”